rubenv/modl-migrate/README.md

 DROP TABLE people;
 ```

-The order in which migrations are applied is defined through the filename: sql-migrate will sort migrations based on their name.
+The order in which migrations are applied is defined through the filename: modl-migrate will sort migrations based on their name.
 It's recommended to use an increasing version number or a timestamp as the first part of the filename.

 ## Embedding migrations with [bindata](https://github.com/jteeuwen/go-bindata)
 If you like your Go applications self-contained (that is: a single binary): use [bindata](https://github.com/jteeuwen/go-bindata) to embed the migration files.